grantcolley/dotnetwhat/README.md

 >
 > Managed references are always aligned to their size on the given platform and accesses are atomic.

-### Atomicity of Variables, Volatility and Interlocking

-##### Atomic
-Atomic simply means a read from memory, or a write to memory will be done in one single step.
-So, when you assign a variable, the assignment happens in a single step, and likewise with reading a variable i.e. assigning only half a variable value in one step is not atomic, and likewise with reading only half a variable.

-> [!TIP]
->
-> The following methods perform atomic memory accesses regardless of the platform when the location of the variable is managed by the runtime.
-> - `System.Threading.Interlocked` methods
-> - `System.Threading.Volatile` methods
->
-> Example: `Volatile.Read<double>(ref location)` on a 32 bit platform is atomic, while an ordinary read of location may not be.

 >  [!Note]
 >
 > The C# Language Specification states: